springload/frontend-starter-kit/docs/README.md

-# Front-end starter kit
+# Front-end starter kit - Docs

-> Springload's reference and starter kit for front-end development.

 How we do [**HTML**](./html.md), [**CSS**](./css.md) and [**JavaScript**](./javascript.md) here at Springload.